 • Supporting an employee who posts pictures of a supervisor, especially in an unfavorable light.

-Although this does not mean the employee will be guaranteed the exact same treatment by the NLRB, there is definite precedent established by past behavior that can influence a case against an employee.
+Although this does not mean the employee will be guaranteed the exact same treatment by the NLRB, there is a definite precedent established by past behavior that can influence a case against an employee.

 Some employers have tried to protect themselves against what they deem to be improper social media posts by creating a social media policy for the company.
 These can be tricky as well.
 The NLRB has struck down many such corporate policies as being a violation of an employee’s rights.